rclone/rclone/docs/content/docs.md

 used.
 These are the binary units, eg 1, 2\*\*10, 2\*\*20, 2\*\*30
 respectively.

+### --backup-dir=DIR ###

+When using `sync`, `copy` or `move` any files which would have been overwritten or deleted are moved in their original hierarchy into this directory.

+The remote in use must support server side move or copy and you must use the same remote as the destination of the sync.
+The backup directory must not overlap the destination directory.

+For example

+    rclone sync /path/to/local remote:current --backup-dir remote:old

+will sync `/path/to/local` to `remote:current`, but for any files which would have been updated or deleted will be stored in `remote:old`.

 ### --bwlimit=BANDWIDTH_SPEC ###

 This option controls the bandwidth limit.
 Limits can be specified